6 Important Things To Remember About Your Different Child

 God showed me that “different” doesn’t mean bad.
 It just means that I have to learn the secret that unlocks the mystery of that child.

-Now that most of my kids are adults, I can see how those differences helped prepare my kids for what God had planned for them as adults.
+Now that most of my kids are adults, I can see how those differences helped prepare each of them for what God had planned for them as adults.

-If you have a child, or children, that are different, let me encourage you with these thoughts:
+If you have a child, or children, who are different, let me encourage you with these thoughts:

 Here are 6 Important Things To Remember About Your Different Child